 In other words, if you have children under a certain age, you must use a car seat or booster seat in your vehicle.
 It is important to know how to properly use car seats so that you can help keep your loved ones safe from injury.

-Georgia Car Seat Law
+- Georgia Infant/Toddler Car Seat Law

 Georgia Car Seat Laws